-While you are a member of the OSAWF, you are covered under a group life insurance plan which has accidental dismemberment provisions.
+While you are a member of the OSAWF, you are covered under a group life insurance plan issued by Lincoln Life Insurance Co. which has accidental dismemberment provisions.

-Conversion Rights: When a person is no longer

-eligible for OSAWF coverage, the policy may be converted within 31 days, which allows you to continue coverage without interruption and at your own cost.
+Conversion Rights: When a person is no longer eligible for OSAWF coverage, the policy may be converted within 31 days, which allows you to continue coverage without interruption and at your own cost.
 The Fund Administrator will provide the details.